dtinth/eventpop-ticket-gateway/README.md

 Usually, when integrating with Eventpop, I find that most of the time I care about a single ticket for a single event.
-That means each time I integrate with Eventpop I have to filter out tickets for unrelated event and develop a UI to let the user choose what ticket they want to use with the system.
+That means each time I integrate with Eventpop I have to implement the following logic:

+1. If user doesn’t have a ticket for the current event, they cannot continue.
+2. If user has multiple tickets for the current event, let them pick which one to use.

-This repository implements the so-called **Ticket Authentication Flow**.
-Once user has authenticated and selected a ticket, we (the Ticket Gateway) send the user back to the application along with a
-[JWT ID token](https://auth0.com/docs/tokens/id-tokens) signed with an RS256 private key.
+This repository implements the so-called **Ticket Authentication Flow** which takes care of the above requirements.
+Once user has authenticated and selected a ticket, we (the Ticket Gateway) send the user back to the application along with a [JWT ID token](https://auth0.com/docs/tokens/id-tokens) signed with an RS256 private key.
 The system can verify the validity of the ID token by checking it against the public key.